-Finally, we consider the question of whether there are regional patterns in the skill change by investigating a map of median CRPSSs for SSP5-8.5 in the mid-century period in figure 3b (see figure S6 in the supplement for the other cases).
-Note that each CMIP6 model is still assigned only one weight, but the CRPSS is calculated at each grid point separately.
-The skill increases almost everywhere with the northern hemisphere having a slightly higher amplitude.
-A notable exception is the North Atlantic, where weighting leads to a slight decrease in median skill.
+Finally, we consider the question of whether there are regional patterns in the skill change by investigating a map of median CRPSSs for SSP5-8.5 in the mid-century period in Fig. 3b (see Fig. S6 for the other cases).
+Note that each CMIP6 model is still assigned only one weight, but the CRPSS is calculated at each respective grid point.
+The skill increases almost everywhere with the Northern Hemisphere having a slightly higher amplitude.
+A notable exception is the North Atlantic, where weighting leads to a slight decrease in the median skill.
 Indeed, this is the only region where the unweighted CMIP6 mean underestimates the warming from CMIP5.
-Weighting the CMIP6 ensemble leads to a slight strengthening of the underestimation in this region, while it reduces the difference almost everywhere else.
+Weighting the CMIP6 ensemble leads to a slight strengthening of the underestimation in this region, whereas it reduces the difference almost everywhere else.